aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapecollection/_index.md

 ```

 Group the shapes.

+**Remarks**

 The shape in the groupItems should not be grouped.
 The shape must be in this Shapes collection.

 **Example**